carlinbrr/book-social-network/docs/deployment.md

 ## 5. Result

-Once the full flow completes, all the **CloudFormation** stacks are deployed:
+Once the full flow completes, all the stacks are deployed:

 ![...](images/deployment-stacks.png)